Truth: I struggle so much with believing I’m being divinely guided or that the signs I’m asking for are really showing up all around me after all.

-To say that he’s the best part of me wouldn’t be accurate, or fair to the strongest parts of myself.
-To say that he brings out the best parts of me would be more our truth.
-And what he does to me, to my spirit, to my inner light, is breathtaking.
+To say that it’s the best part of me wouldn’t be accurate, or fair to the strongest parts of myself.
+To say that it brings out the best parts of me would be more the truth.
+And what it does to me, to my spirit, to my inner light, is breathtaking.

-He knows the light in me is my true essence and he loves it.
+It knows the light in me is my true essence and loves it.